chef/automate/components/automate-chef-io/content/docs/on-prem-builder.md

 Automate-deployed Chef Habitat Builder is a new feature that is in active development.
 Please contact your Chef representative before using this implementation in production.
 {{< /warning >}}

-This guide covers setting up Chef Automate and Chef Habitat Builder on-prem and bootstrapping Chef Habitat Builder on-prem with curated core seed lists from the Chef Habitat public Builder.
+This guide covers setting up Chef Automate and Chef Habitat Builder on-prem, and bootstrapping Chef Habitat Builder on-prem with curated core seed lists from the Chef Habitat public Builder.

 The Chef installer includes everything necessary to get started with Chef Automate and Chef Habitat Builder on-prem.
 Bootstrapping Chef Habitat Builder requires: